sanderslab/magellanmapper/README.md

 This setup script will check and install the following dependencies:

 - Checks for an existing Python 3.6+ install, which already include Venv
-- Pip installs packages in `requirements.txt`
+- Pip installs packages in `requirements.txt` (requires a C compiler for some dependencies, see below)
 - Installs SimpleITK or SimpleElastix

 ### Installation Without Bash Scripts

-You can also install Clrbrain these ways:
+You can also install Clrbrain these ways in the shell and Python environment of your choice:

 - In a Python environment of your choice or none at all, run `pip install -r requirements.txt`
 - In a Conda environment, run `conda env create -n [name] environment.yml`, where `name` is your chosen environment name